arturkw/dev-notes/kafka/Exam notes.md

 - responsible for broker registration with heartbeat mechanism
 - elects leader in case some brokers go down
 - stores data like: `ACL`, broker registration information, controller registration
+- **tickTime:** The length of a single tick, which is the basic time unit used by ZooKeeper, as measured in milliseconds.
+It is used to regulate heartbeats, and timeouts.
+- **initLimit:** Amount of time, in ticks, to allow followers to **connect** and sync to a leader.
+- **syncLimit:** Amount of time, in ticks, to allow followers to sync with ZooKeeper.
+If followers fall too far behind a leader, they will be dropped.
+- to monitor cluster use `bin/zookeeper-shell.sh` command
+- minimum configuration defined for Zookeeper: `clientPort`, `dataDir`, `tickTime`

 ## Kafka Cluster
 Kafka Broker configurations such as `background.threads` can be updated in such a way that will automatically roll out the change to the entire cluster, without requiring broker restarts.
 Cluster-wide configurations can be updated dynamically across the whole cluster.